 It is not generally a good idea to apply for graduate jobs in Australia before having the correct visa and being resident there.
 The exception is if you already work for an international company that has branches in Australia, or if you have specialist skills or a profession included on the Skilled Occupation List (SOL).

-Once in Australia you should visit Centerlink, a government approved job search network Job websites
+Once in Australia you should visit Centerlink, a government jobs search network Job websites

 Realistically, most professionals arriving in Australia don’t start their job search until arriving in Australia, but it may be wise to do some preparation before leaving home as the vacancies are available online.